Coming Home to Ireland

 So whether your search takes you to a hillside village in County Donegal or a crumbled cottage in Connemara, we wish you ‘Go n-éirí an t-ádh leat’ (may the luck go with you).

 At first, it may seem like a daunting task to discover your family’s history in Ireland.
 Millions of people throughout the world have roots leading back to Ireland, and there are plenty of resources available to help find your county, town, village or even house of origin.
 For some, it can be an emotional journey to return back to where it all began, but this newly discovered heritage is a reward to be passed on through family history to younger generations.
 Blogger Gerry Britt experiences it all in his account of tracing his Irish roots.

+You’ve found that tangible link to your homeland, now it’s time to make it official!
 The Irish government is distributing official Certificates of Irish Heritage to anyone who can prove that they have Irish ancestors.
 This nifty video explains the whole proccess.
 The first Certificate ever issued was presented posthumously to a New York fireman.
 Just input information from your family tree, and you’ll receive a document certifying that you indeed have Irish heritage.
 It’s even signed by the Irish Minister of Foreign Affairs.
 That’ll beat your “Kiss Me I’m Irish” shirt any day!